 What are examples of Q2C automation?

-Automated contract routing, invoice generation, renewal tracking, and payment reminders are common examples.
+Automated contract routing, invoice generation, renewal tracking, and payment reminders are common examples of Q2C automation.

 Does Lindy integrate with Salesforce or HubSpot CPQ?